metaory/web-intro-talk/slides.md

 # Selecting multiple elements

-## You can also select multiple elements and apply a single ruleset to all of them.
+### You can also select multiple elements and apply a single ruleset to all of them.
 Separate multiple selectors by commas.
-For example:

 ```css
 p, li, h1 {